 Ever since Barack Obama came into power, his first lady's toned arms have become the most sought-after accessory amongst high-fliers and the common woman alike.
 Michelle Obama, who is obviously proud of her big guns, is seen showing them off in sleeveless shifts.
 Recently an International news agency interviewed her trainer, Cornell McClellan, and revealed just how she manages to keep those 'bingo wings' at bay.
 If you want to mould your assets like her or an idol closer home, follow this guide.

-SQUATS: Stand with feet shoulderwidth apart.
+TAUT BUTT LIKE KATRINA AND JOHNSQUATS: Stand with feet shoulderwidth apart.
 Bend your knees while looking straight ahead, back erect.
 You can hold a bar behind your neck on your shoulders to make sure your posture stays erect or hold your arms out in front of you.
 Carry weights depending on your fitness level.
 When bending, your knees shouldn't go further than your feet.
 To maintain this, jut your hip out at the back.
 Repeat a set of 15 squats three times.
 WALKING LUNGES: Take your right leg into a long stride and bend it at a right angle.
 Feel the stretch at the back of the left leg.
 Place the left leg in front of the right one and repeat.
 Cover the length of a long room by doing this.
 Repeat a set of five laps three times.
 BACK KICKS: On a functional training machine, put the strap around your ankle and start with 10 pounds of weight.
 Kick your leg back, all the way to your hips while squeezing your butt.
 Repeat a set of 15 kicks three times.

 STANDING SPINS:

 Set the spinning machine on the highest resistance and spin while standing for short bursts of 15 to 30 counts.
 Repeat 3 times.
 SPRINTS: On an athletic track, intersperse sprinting for 15 to 30 metres with walking the same distance.
 Do this as part of your cardio work out.
+HIGH KNEE JOGGING: While spot jogging bring your knees up at right angles to your pelvis.
+Do this as fast as you can for 30 counts.
+Repeat thrice.

 ABS LIKE SHILPA OR AKSHAY